Endg4meZer0/playerctl-lyrics/README.md

+# App is undergoing a huge refactor and feature additions before v0.3.0, check other branches for more info

 # playerctl-lyrics
 Gets data using playerctl and the currently playing song's synced lyrics from https://lrclib.net/ (if there are).
 Lyrics are displayed in sync with player's position.